 Canine Body Language Signs of stress or arousal – taken in context and happen together or in groups.
 None of these happen in a vacuum.

-- Penis crowning – often around food or resources (can be toy, place or person), Stress is an arousal level.
-Sequence that leads to aggression.
+- Penis crowning – often around food or resources (can be toy, place, or person), Stress is an arousal level.
+The sequence that leads to aggression.
 No female equivalent.

-- Teeth chattering – sign of arousal, sign of frustration or aggression.
+- Teeth chattering – a sign of arousal, a sign of frustration or aggression.
 Can happen when excited to play.